rebelsky/csc321-jekyll/_dev/_handouts/grading.md

 significantly less than students who turn material in on time.
 (I'm not sure about cause and effect.)
 Hence, I strongly discourage late assignments.
 Unless prior arrangements have been made, assignments are due at the time stated on the homework assignment.
-Late assignments are penalized approximately the equivalent of one letter grade per day late (or fraction thereof).
+Late assignments for this course will receive no more than 75% of the assigned grade.

 Because I am concerned about your health and well being, I will waive the late penalty if (1) you start the assignment at least three days